cisagov/Sparrow/README.md

 To check for the MailItemsAccessed Operation, your tenant organization requires an Office 365 or Microsoft 365 E5/G5 license.

+Unified Audit Logs will need to be enabled.

 ## Installation ##

 Sparrow.ps1 does not require any extra steps for installation once the permissions detailed in Requirements are satisfied.